SolutionGuidance/psm/INSTALL.md

    BUILD SUCCESSFUL
    ```

-1. Deploy the built app: you can use the Wildfly Management Console UI
+1. Deploy the built app: you can use the WildFly Management Console UI
    at [http://localhost:9990/](http://localhost:9990/), log in with
    your management console username and password, and do the
    following: "Deployments > Add > Upload a new deployment > browse to